-In Year 10 students study the first unit of the course and are likely to study many new topics.
-They will be introduced to the world of small businesses and will look at what makes someone a successful business person.
-They will find out how to develop an idea and spot an opportunity and turn that into a successful business.
-Students will understand how to make a business effective and manage money.
-They will also see how the world around us affects small businesses and all the people involved.
+Whilst in Year 10 students will be introduced to the world of small businesses and will look at what makes someone a successful business person.
+They will find out how businesses develop an idea and spot an opportunity, then turn that idea into a success.
+They will understand how a business operates effectively and manages money.
+Students will also see how the world around us affects small businesses and all the people involved in them.

 Year 10 work is based around these business concepts: